break-through-19/sci-lit-rag/README.md

 2. **Steps**:
    - Clone the repository.
    - Install dependencies using `pip install -r requirements.txt`.
-   - Update the `.env` file in the `backend` directory with the following content:
+   - Create a `.env` file in the `backend` directory with the following content:
      ```
      QDRANT_HOST=your-qdrant-host
      QDRANT_PORT=6333
      QDRANT_COLLECTION=scientific_literature
      ```
+   - **Do not commit this file to version control.
+It is already included in `.gitignore`.**
    - Run the backend and frontend servers.

 ## Usage